 *The following write-up/picture is the latest edition of our monthly volunteer spotlight of volunteers in the Westfield Rec.
 Dept. We are blessed in the Rec.
-Dept. to have had so many wonderful people who have volunteered their time over the years to make our department and programs/events what they are today.
-We want to say thank you!
+Dept. to have so many wonderful people who do and have volunteered their time both now and, in the past, to make our department and programs/events what they are today.
+We want to say THANK YOU!
 To nominate someone for volunteer spotlight, please send us a private message on Facebook or call/text Andrew at 753-6842.

 Past Volunteer Spotlights: